BGCG/project1/README.md

 #### Video ####

 Credits for video on home page; Video created by [Around The World 4K](https://www.youtube.com/watch?v=SRNyfBRhq0A).
+The video was inserted right clicking on the video and selecting 'Copy embed code' and pasting this into the desired place in the index.html file.

 #### People ####